Welcome to the

 Bloom Community School is truly a 21st-century education laboratory that integrates research-based practices in teaching and learning with community engagement.
 This approach prepares children to become empowered citizens in our communities, understanding the interconnectedness of our lives, economies, cultures, and futures.

-Bloom’ s unique, responsive educational approach is supported by our immediate environment as a "third teacher."
+Bloom’ s unique educational approach is supported by our environment as a "third teacher."
 Located in historic Normandy Village, our welcoming building - originally designed for children - is surrounded by green space and adjoining a community playground, offering scalable space for exploration, inquiry, and play.
 Students climb trees, bring sleds to school in winter, and study or eat lunch in the gazebo in fair weather.
-Classes regularly visit The Refuge Food Forest, Normal Public Library, and the ISU campus, and ride with Connect Transit busses to navigate Bloomington-Normal.
-They develop confidence as they learn -- in developmentally appropriate ways -- to take responsibility for their environment, take care of their physical needs throughout the day, and to connect with peers of all ages.
+Classes regularly visit The Refuge Food Forest, Normal Public Library, University Galleries of ISU, Ewing Park, Hidden Creek Sanctuary, Sugar Grove Nature Center, community gardens, IWU campus, and more, and ride with Connect Transit busses to navigate Bloomington-Normal and feel more at home in McLean County.

 Bloom's experienced, thoughtful teachers bring diverse backgrounds to their classrooms, united by a commitment to creating a unique school environment that respects each individual's strengths and needs.
 Our teachers also offer caring guidance and work with families to provide frameworks of understanding for how they address learner goals through personalized learning.